Fantasyboy24/SAS_Game_Sales_Analysis/README.md

 # Table of contents
 ## General info

-A Gaming leaderboard that is based on games from 1977 to
+### Gaming Leadership

-### SAS_Addressbook
+A Gaming leaderboard that is based on games from 1977 to 2020 in which users can insert a new game and it will be ranked accordingly and modify details or delete records

-## Address Book Service
+### Game Analysis

-An online address book service where users can view a digital version of a address book and add, modify and delete information.
+An detailed analysis of the gaming records which provides and insight on different topics like publishers , platforms and genre's etc..

 ## Technologies Used